aeuler/webserver/README.md

 # WebServer Project

-Welcome to my Python Project!

-In this project, I have designed python code that will create a basic web server using the HTTP.server module.
+In this project, I have designed python code that will create a basic web server using the HTTP.server library called from a function.

-This project can be used for a intro to programming class or for any other use.
+This project is great for an intro to programming course.

 Drafted by Andrew Euler.